How to turn on/off COVID-19 contact tracing on iPhone - 9to5Mac

 Apple and Google have partnered on offering a secure and private coronavirus contact tracing implementation on iOS and Android.
 Follow along for where to find the on/off toggle for COVID-19 contact tracing on iPhone in iOS settings.

+Update 5/6: Apple has redesigned the iOS settings portion for Exposure Notifications that gives users more clarity on the feature.
+The toggle is turned off by default and needs an authorized app to turn the feature on with user permission.
+See below for how it looks.

 Anonymous COVID-19 contact tracing via Bluetooth (not GPS location) will first become available with iOS 13.5 on iPhone.
-The software isn’t available publicly yet but Apple just released the beta software to developers.
+The software isn’t available publicly yet but Apple has made the beta software to developers.

-Contact tracing is called “Exposure Notifications” on iPhone and is turned on at the system level by default.
-However, keep in mind you’ll have to download an app from your local health authority that will require your explicit permission to use anonymous Bluetooth data for it to work when phase one of the rollout starts in May.
+Contact tracing is called “Exposure Notifications” on iPhone and is turned off at the system level by default.
+You’ll have to download an app from your local health authority that will require your explicit permission to use anonymous Bluetooth data for it to work when phase one of the rollout starts in May.

 Apple and Google have said that phase two of the contact tracing software will allow it to work without a third-party health authority app, but that won’t happen until later this year.